libmapper/libmapper/doc/integration_examples/mediapipe_integration.md

 ### Poll device and update signal

-The next step is to poll the libmapper device in **the main video loop** and update the signal with the estimated values produced by mediapipe.
+The next step is to poll the libmapper device in **the main video loop** and update the signal with the estimated values produced by MediaPipe.
 These steps are as follows:

 ```python
 # Non-blocking poll, as we will use the framerate from the hand-tracking logic.